 Along with cyberattacks, DeFi hacks also caught the spotlight.
 Defi protocols account for nearly 97% of all crypto stolen in the first three months of 2022, according to the aforementioned report from Chainalysis.

-DeFi attacks could be divided into two categories—flash loan attacks and code exploits.
+DeFi attacks are of two kinds: flash loan attacks and code exploits.
 The chart below, which draws on the Chainanalysis data, should give you a fair idea about the prevalence of each of these attacks.

 Now, let’s see what each of these types means.